To Begin, It's a Process

 One of the really cool things about web-pages is that things can be linked.
 I can list a word or mention something and provide a link to that thing.
 It's all connected and that opens all kinds of possibilities.
 For example, what's the difference between a web-page and a website?
 Well, they're the same thing, aren't they?
 Well, no they're not.
 A website is really a collection of one or more web-pages.
 Generally a website will have a Home page along with maybe About and Contact pages.
 But you don't have to take my word for it.
 Or maybe my description works, but you'd like to know more.
 Well then, you're in luck as I can point you to a few articles at Wikipedia, such as Web page and Website.
 Check them out.

 Links.
-Let me ask you, would you rather just click this link to a random Wikipedia article, or would you prefer to see the web address (https://en.wikipedia.org/wiki/99_Hudson_Street).
+Let me ask you, would you rather just click this link to a random Wikipedia article, or would you prefer to see the web address (https://en.wikipedia.org/wiki/Goldfish_(cracker)).
 No?
 I didn't think so.
-Web addresses (URLs) are too hard to read.
-We all would rather have it easily understandable to us humans.
+A page full of these addresses quickly becomes overwhelming.
+Web addresses (URLs) are just too hard to read.
+We humans would rather have it easily understandable.
 That's were "links" and "linking" come into play.
 A word that you and I can easily understand is presented on the page.
 "Behind the page" is code that tells the computer in terms it can understand where in the world to find the page your are looking for.
 Links are also what connect web-pages to form a website.

 (Keep in mind that I'm simplifying.
-I'm not giving full and complete descriptions and definitions of all these terms.
+I'm not giving full and complete descriptions and definitions of all these terms and concepts.
 Not trying to be inclusive or all-encompassing in any way.
 That's not the point here, besides that just becomes TL;DR, although maybe it already has.
 Oh well, I'm really just having a bit of fun talking about something that I quite enjoy.)

 Websites Are Pretty Cool